monteslu/udp-serial/Readme.md

 # UDPSerialPort

-Use mqtt to send/receive data to a remote physical device:
+Use UDP/dgram to send/receive data to a remote physical device:

 ```js
 'use strict';